oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

  - This is the classic multiple inheritance [Diamond Problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).
  - It's hard.
 Even in languages supporting multiple inheritance, they may not support it in a useful way for this without me writing special cases for many things.

-There *are* engineering solutions around all this.
-One can use various design patterns to emulate multiple dipatch.
-It is beyond the scope of this post to detail them.

 ### Option 3: Multiple Dispatch